nasooh-ismail/T2_prob_nowcast_pysteps/README.md

 S6_get_station_timeseries_plot.ipynb
-  plots a timeseries for one station using the csv data files
+  plots a timeseries for one station using the csv data files S7_CF_for_specific_timestep.ipynb generates a CF dataframe for a specific timesetep which can be interpolated

 data/ (containsthe data files) data/obs (contains obs csv files)